loot/libloot/docs/api/sorting.rst

 A consequence of using three separate graphs is that any plugin data or metadata that involves a pair of plugins that go in different graphs will be silently ignored.
-For example: if plugin A is master-flagged and plugin B is not, and plugin A has metadata saying it must load after plugin B, then that metadata will be ignored because the two plugins are sorted independently, as if the other plugin is not installed.
+For example: if plugin A is a master and plugin B is not, and plugin A has metadata saying it must load after plugin B, then that metadata will be ignored because the two plugins are sorted independently, as if the other plugin is not installed.